Daniel J. Bergeson

 • The Firm represented an asset management company and two of its principals in an action filed against it in federal district court alleging claims of fraud, negligent misrepresentation, aiding and abetting fraud, and tortious interference.

-Lam Research supplied wafer fabrication equipment to the semiconductor industry.
+• The Firm represented Lam Research Corporation in a litigation concerning supplied wafer fabrication equipment to the semiconductor industry.
 After ordering custom-made equipment from Lam, defendants denied the existence of a contract, and refused to accept delivery or pay.
 On behalf of Lam, Bergeson, LLP tried the case to a jury, which found in Lam’s favor awarding $11.4 million in contractual damages, plus more than $2 million in prejudgment interest and costs.
 Defendants appealed, but the appellate court upheld the jury’s verdict.
 Bergeson, LLP ultimately collected $15.5 million for our client.